Procedural Abortion (Surgical Abortion)

 If your pregnancy is between 6 to 12 weeks:

-- The doctor will gently open your cervix (the opening to your uterus or womb) with dilators (like those used during a Pap exam) that slowly open your cervix wider.
+- The doctor will use a dilator to gently open your cervix (the opening to your uterus or womb).

-- Once the cervix is open, the doctor will insert (put in) a hollow straw-like tube (called a cannula).
-This machine uses gentle suction (like a vacuum) to remove pregnancy tissue from the uterus.
+- Once your cervix is open, the doctor will put in a hollow straw-like tube (called a cannula).
+This machine uses gentle suction to remove tissue from the uterus.

 - The doctor may then use a spoon-shaped instrument (called a curette) to check the walls of the uterus for any leftover tissue.
 The procedure takes about 5 to 10 minutes.